PokemonSanFran/testing-history-2/meta/docs/story.md

 ## Let's Grab Lunch.
 * Zoey runs into Archer on Treasureisland.
-* Archer is not upset about losing to Zoey and has been given plenty of oppurtunities as the runner-up.
+* Archer is not upset about losing to Zoey and has been given plenty of opportunities as the runner-up.
 * Archer battles Zoey with a new team, but still loses.
 * Archer invites Zoey to lunch.
 * Archer explains their plan to take the Gyms that were previously shut down by the Ycombinator and turn them into training facilities for Sanfran trainers to help build up the skill in the region outside of Ycombinator's structures.